n0rdy/forq-sdk-typescript/README.md

 # TypeScript SDK for Forq - Simple Message Queue powered by SQLite

+Check out the [Forq project](https://forq.sh) for more information about the server itself.

 ## TypeScript SDK

 The TypeScript SDK code is available at [GitHub](https://github.com/n0rdy/forq-sdk-typescript)